tttinh/blog/201904/08_DebugCrashLoopBackOffInK8S.md

 nginx-5796d5bc7c-xsl6p   0/1       Error     0          24s
 ```

-## How to troubleshoot a CrashLoopBackOff?
+## How to troubleshoot a CrashLoopBackOff

 Often we'll easly spot the issue after run: